hestiaAI/website.template/src/site/act/sar/en/index.md

 To meet your digital self and understand how you are being targeted, download all the footprints you left online ⤵️

 We will then explain your "targetingValue" (examples: interested in politics, likes sports, speaks English, lives in Zurich, follows @U2 on Twitter...).
-Suddenly, everything will become clearer and you will be able to compare your results with those of your friends.
+Suddenly, everything will become clear and you'll be able to compare your results with those of your friends.

+Please note: for easier understanding of what this data represents, we also maintain a freely accessible [data catalog](/en/act/catalog/).